Here’s a true story from my early career.

 Judge Sanky was a no-nonsense adjudicator with a long line of other cases for the day behind ours, so he cut straight to the point.
 We barely got to tell our stories because, from the beginning, he asked cut-to-the-core questions, mostly of her, like, “Did you hire him to draw plans?” and “Did he draw them?” and “So why won’t you pay?”
 She answered: “Yes,” “Yes” and “Because my husband is divorcing me over this house and I’ll never get to build it, so I shouldn’t have to pay.”

 “I find,” he said to all in the courtroom, “in favor of the plaintiff (that was me).
 “You,” he said to her, “have fourteen days to pay him the one hundred and fifty dollars he’s suing for plus the court cost of fifty dollars.
 Then he picked up his gavel.
-I was looking forward it to coming down with a loud hammer blow, a sort of Perry Mason moment to announce my huge legal victory, but he hardly tapped it.
+I was looking forward to it coming down with a loud hammer blow, a sort of Perry Mason moment to announce my huge legal victory, but he hardly tapped it.
 Anyway, I won.

 The defendant had fourteen days to comply with the judge’s order.
 She took them, all.
 At noon on the fourteenth day, Gary showed up at my door.
 With him was a young man, Stan, another of her male assistants, this time assigned to help Gary complete this court-ordered payment.